Constitution of Lithuania: Human rights

-Government (executive, legislative, judiciary; Lithuanian: Valdžia)
+Government

 The power to govern is divided between the legislative and executive branches, with an independent judiciary acting as interpreter of the constitution and of the branches' jurisdictions, as well as arbiter of conflicts between them.
 The constitution clearly acknowledges the danger of concentration of power in a single person or institution.
 The legislature has regained its old name, Seimas, which was used in the interwar years.
 The executive consists of a president and a prime minister with a cabinet, known as the Government (executive only; Lithuanian: Vyriausybė).
 The judiciary is composed of the Supreme Court and subordinate courts (the Court of Appeals, district courts, and local courts).
 The Constitutional Court of the Republic of Lithuania, which decides on the constitutionality of acts of the Seimas, the President, and the Government, is an institution of the judiciary, completely independent from other courts.
 The Office of the Procurator General is an autonomous institution of the judiciary.
 Creation of special courts, such as administrative or family courts, is allowed, although establishing courts with "special powers" is forbidden in peacetime.